Les 5 mythes les plus fréquents sur le puppy yoga

 Myth 4: "It's not safe for puppies"

-Puppy yoga is more than just a cute moment.
+Puppy yoga is so much more than just a cute moment.
 For puppies, it's a valuable socialization opportunity that helps them better adapt to future human environments.
 For participants, it's a moment of well-being, mindfulness, and reconnection to the present moment.
-The testimonials we receive often speak of calm, lightness, and genuine joy felt after the experience.
+The testimonials we receive often speak of calm, lightness, and a genuine joy felt after the experience.

-It is a gentle, educational and beneficial activity for everyone.
+It's a gentle, educational and beneficial activity for everyone.

 In conclusion